 Peter is a tax attorney with wide ranging experience representing clients in transactional matters.
-Peter's tax practice focuses in the areas of tax-exempt bonds issuances, tax-advantage financings, partnership taxation, mergers and acquisitions, and cross-border tax planning.
+Peter's tax practice focuses in the areas of tax-advantage financings, partnership taxation, mergers and acquisitions, and cross-border tax planning.
 In addition, Peter has significant experience representing clients in administrative and regulatory matters, real estate development, gaming law, and general business transactional matters.

 Michigan State UniversityB.A., 1997

 Michigan State University College of LawJ.D., 2001